 I've only taken three metal clay classes and am mostly self taught.
 The classes are my certifications with Mary Ann Devos (1 and 2 in Art Clay) and a watch-making class with a watchmaker from Japan.

-A list of my honorable mentors and teachers:
+A list of my honorable mentors and teachers of in-person workshops:

 - NanC Meinhardt-bead weaving